denten-courses/con-civ/2021-fall/README.md

 ### Week 3: Aristotle's Politics and Ethics

-- For Monday from *Politics* read Books IV, V, VI, (III).
+- For Monday, finish Plato's Republic
-- For Wednesday from *Ethics* read Book I: The Human Good, Book V: Justice, and Book VI: Intellectual Virtue.
+- For Wednesday, read Books II and V in Aristotle's Ethics and Books II, III, V from the *Politics*.

 ### Week 4: Hebrew Bible, New Testament